-In this video, we will cover how to come up with an idea, what to look out for when you launch your business, and, last but not least, we will talk (very briefly) about what three marketing channels you should focus on the most.
+In this article, we will cover how to come up with an idea, what to look out for when you launch your business, and, last but not least, we will talk (very briefly) about what three marketing channels you should focus on the most.

 I) IDEA GENERATION: